campbebc/BaaSpetstore/petstore/proxies/src/gateway/data-manager-pet/README.md

 ### Handling requests for authenticated users

 Most PUT/POST/DELETE requests require an OAuth token corresponding to a user in the data store.
 API BaaS determines the user's access to the requested resource as set in BaaS permissions for the resource.
 The following describes the steps for authenticated requests.
-For more on how permissions are defined by StreetCarts, see "Permissions configuration".
+For more on how permissions are defined by Petstore, see "Permissions configuration".

-1. In the StreetCarts authentication logic, a user sends a username and password to the accesstoken proxy.
+1. In the Petstore authentication logic, a user sends a username and password to the accesstoken proxy.
 Edge passes these to the data-manager.js module, which uses them to authenticate the user with API BaaS, receiving a token.
 2. After a successful authentication, data-manager.js passes information about the user, including the BaaS-generated token, back to the Edge proxy.
 3. The accesstoken proxy copies the API BaaS token into the Edge-generated OAuth token for use later, then the Edge token is passed back to the client.
-3. For subsequent PUT/POST/DELETE requests, the client passes the user's Edge token back to a StreetCarts proxy.
+3. For subsequent PUT/POST/DELETE requests, the client passes the user's Edge token back to a Petstore proxy.
 4. When handling the request, the data-manager proxy's server.js file extracts the API BaaS token from the Edge token, then passes the BaaS token with its request to data-manager.js.
 5. data-manager.js appends its request with the token.
 API BaaS responds to the request based on permissions set for each verb/resource pair (such as POST /foodcarts).
 6. If the user has access to the resource, API BaaS proceeds with the request; if not, BaaS generally responds with a 401 error.